 We also provide an out-of-hours foster carer telephone advice service and emergency duty team which means that carers can always get help at any time of the day or night.
 With Achieving for Children, you are never alone.

-Our Fostering Team runs monthly support groups, which pre-school children can also attend, for casual advice and the chance for you to meet with other foster carers.
+Our Fostering Team runs monthly support groups, which pre-school children can also attend, for informal advice and the chance for you to meet with other foster carers.

 Events and outings

 We occasionally organise events for carers’ sons and daughters so that they can meet and enjoy activities and outings together.

 We have an annual programme of events and activities.

 We are developing a foster care peer mentoring programme so that all newly approved carers will benefit from being mentored by an experienced foster carer.

 - A handbook as a handy reference to advise on common fostering questions and situations

 - A workbook which your supervising social worker will help you complete in your first year

 - Our foster carer identity card, so you can claim discounts offered by some local shops and services

 - Our library card, for lending privileges in all borough libraries